aquariumbio/aquarium/doc/Installation.md

 	cp aquarium_template.notrb aquarium.rb

 Then edit aquarium.rb.
-You probably won't want to change anything initially.
+In particular, you should change the workflow github information.

 Go to aquarium/config and do